 As the DDD’s 30th Anniversary comes to a close, Downtown Baton Rouge has received multiple local and state awards in 2018!
 The Louisiana Chapter of the American Planning Association recognized two exemplary downtown public spaces, Historic Third Street and the Central Green.
-The Baton Rouge Growth Coalition also recognized the recently completed City Hall Plaza.
+The Baton Rouge Growth Coalition and the Associated Builders and Contractors also recognized the recently completed City Hall Plaza.
 Earlier this year, Davis Rhorer, Executive Director of the DDD, was also recognized for his downtown leadership.

 The recognition of DDD’s leadership and these public spaces is a direct result of the immense downtown stakeholder support over the past 30 years in the efforts to implement quality downtown public spaces in order to catalyze private investment in the city’s core.

-City Hall Plaza: 2018 Good Growth Award – Landscape Category.
+City Hall Plaza: (1) 2018 Good Growth Award – Landscape Category.
+(2) Associated Builders and Contractors, Inc. Pelican Chapter – Excellence Award.
 The redesign of this plaza improves accessibility, expands the concert space to both sides of the Crest sculpture and Galvez Stage, and provides a large green lawn and shade trees.

 Central Green: 2018 Louisiana Chapter of American Planning Association – Implementation Category.
 A project of Plan Baton Rouge II, the Central Green boasts over 11 acres of contiguous public greenspace and is comprised of Repentance Park, City Hall Plaza, North Boulevard Town Square, Galvez Plaza, & Riverfront Plaza.